Semantic Regexes: Auto-Interpreting LLM Features with a Structured Language: Methods

-\paragraph{Faithfulness metrics} test the description's faithfulness to causal interventions on the feature.
-We use \faithfulness~\citep{puri2025fade}, which asks the evaluation model whether the feature description matches continuations of random text when the feature is steered versus ablated.
+\paragraph{Faithfulness metrics} Faithfulness tests how well the description reflects causal interventions on the feature.
+We use \faithfulness~\citep{puri2025fade}, which asks the evaluator model whether the feature description matches continuations of random text when the feature is steered versus ablated.